Ryan C. Gordon: Independent contracts

 The upcoming closure of Loki forced him to seek outside employment.
 A friend offered him a job at his cybercafe, and he was forced to move in with his parents.
 Desperate to escape working a cash register, he found the e-mail address of an artist working for the developer Croteam.
-They had recently released the first of their highly successful Serious Sam series, and Gordon asked if they would be interested in him building a Linux port.
+They had recently released Serious Sam: The First Encounter, the first game in their Serious Sam series, and Gordon asked if they would be interested in him building a Linux port.
 They agreed, and the port's first beta was released on December 5, 2002.
 From there he gained other contracts such as being hired to port Devastation and Medal of Honor: Allied Assault for Linux and America's Army for Linux and Mac OS X. He was also contracted by Epic Games to port their Unreal Tournament 2003 title to Linux and Mac OS X, with the port being included with the packaged Windows version.
 This business relationship continued with the release of Unreal Tournament 2004, and followed from the original Unreal Tournament which was ported to Linux internally by Epic but was published by Loki.